Gaffneylania: Phylogeny

 The initial strict consensus tree produced to determine the relationship between Gaffneylania and other meiolaniids suffered from the presence of multiple polytomies.
 In response a reduced strict consensus tree was calculated by the researchers, recognizing that the Gaffneylania, Patagoniaemys gasparinae and Hangaiemys hoburensis were all unstable and responsible for the problems with the initial tree.
 Due to the lack of important fossil material such as tail raings and skull scutes, Gaffneylania was recovered in multiple different positions within Meiolaniidae, which includes a basal position along Niolamia or a more derived placement amidst the Australian genera.
 Despite being regarded as a wildcard taxon and its varying position within the family, it was still determined that Gaffneylania consistently nested within Meiolaniidae.

 The reduced strict consensus tree is depicted below, showing the different placements that Gaffneylania might occupy within the family.

+Paleobiology

+Although Gaffneylania is relatively fragmentary compared to many of its relatives, the preservation of the back of the skull allowed for a more detailed analysis of its endocranium, specifically the inner ear.
+The angle between the anterior and posterior semicircular canals is 115°.
+By comparison, the angle in modern terrestrial turtles is approximately 100° and in more aquatic turtles like geoemydids and plesiochelydids 80-95°.
+This much wider angle is consistent with the terrestrial lifestyle typically inferred for meiolaniid turtles.
+Furthermore, it indicates that Gaffneylania was sensitive to low frequency sounds and likely not a very vocal animal.
+While the nasal cavity of Gaffneylania itself is not preserved, this inner ear anatomy is congruent with the enhanced sense of smell recovered for Niolamia and Meiolania, overall indicating that these turtles communicated more through smell than through sound.
+Furthermore, this may be tied to combat behavior during courtship, during which Gaffneylania may have used its spiked shell, horns and armored limbs.

 Extinction

 Sterli and colleagues propose that meiolaniids, and other turtles, went extinct in Patagonia during the middle Eocene after building pressure from climate change, creating colder and dryer conditions.
 They further suggest that Australasian meiolaniids escaped the same fate due to the fact that Australia, despite being subject to the same changing climate conditions, somewhat balanced out these changes through its continuous movement northward.